+Many children and adolescents head to after-school programs when the school day ends.
 What happens on school grounds—before, during and after school—can have a big impact on a child’s health and learning.
-Out-of-School Time programs are any before-school and after-school programs held on a school campus or facility.
-These offerings can be academic, specialty (focusing on academic, athletic or artistic enrichment), or a multipurpose program that provides a variety of activities like the Boys & Girls Club or YMCA.
+Out-of-School Time (OST) is a supervised program that young people regularly attend when school is not in session.
+These offerings can be academic, specialty (such as athletics, STEM, or arts enrichment), or multipurpose programs that provides a variety of activities like the Boys & Girls Club or YMCA.

-Any time a child is on campus, it is important to ensure a healthy school environment.
-This includes providing nutritious and appealing foods and beverages, consistent and accurate messages about nutrition, and ways to practice healthy eating and physical activity.
+Any time a child is on campus, it is important to provide a healthy school environment.
 Afterschool and summer learning programs are well positioned to be key partners in a comprehensive effort to help children grow up healthy.

 Providing Nutritious Meals and Snacks